sidewayss/rAF/README.md

 <a href="https://sidewayss.github.io/rAF/docs/raf-by-class.html">Properties and Methods by Class</a> catalogs classes and constants you might want to use.
 The current state of documentation is skeletal.
 Hopefully the examples, apps, and app instructions will help to fill to fill things in.

 ## Setup
 **rAF** is modular.
-There are currently no packages or minified file.
-Should be coming your way soon after v1.0.
+There are currently no packages and no transpiled or minified file.
+Coming your way soon as part of v1.0.
 For most users, `raf.js` provides all the exports you need.
 Here is a typical import statement:
 ```
 import {E, Ez, F, P, Easy, Easies, AFrame, rAFInit} from "https://sidewayss.com/raf/src/raf.js";
 ```